Enfield Chase: Before Enfield Chase – Domesday and the Forest of Middlesex

 Domesday returns for Middlesex as a whole indicate that the county was around 30% wooded (much of it wood-pasture) in 1086, about double the English average.
 This would have been lower in the lower land, close to rivers that made it more attractive for farming, and higher in other parts of the county.

-The area that would become known as Enfield Chase is likely to been part of the Forest of Middlesex, an area under forest law which is likely to have had a high proportion of woodland.
+The area that would become known as Enfield Chase is likely to have been part of the Forest of Middlesex, an area under forest law which is likely to have had a high proportion of woodland.
 The citizens of the City of London held the hunting rights.
 The Forest of Middlesex was abolished (removed from forest law) by Henry II in 1218.
 This removed some of the protections the woods and common land had from encroachment by agriculture.
 No longer part of the much wider Forest of Middlesex, Enfield Chase became a legal forest in its own right.